Yerba mate: Name and pronunciation

 The name given to the plant in the Guaraní language (of the indigenous people who first used mate) is kaʼa, which has the same meaning as 'herb'.
 Congonha, in Portuguese, a term describing several herb species, is derived from the Tupí expression kõ'gõi, meaning something like 'what keeps us alive', but is rarely used nowadays.
 Mate is from the Quechua mati, a word that means 'container for a drink' and 'infusion of an herb', as well as 'gourd'.
 The word mate is used in modern Portuguese and Spanish.

 The pronunciation of yerba mate in Spanish is /es/, with the stress on the first syllable of mate.
 The word yerba is Spanish for 'herb', a variant spelling of hierba used throughout Latin America.
 Yerba may be understood as 'herb', but also as 'grass' or 'weed'.
-It may also be used in reference to marijuana (Cannabis sativa).
-In Argentina, yerba refers exclusively to the yerba mate plant.
+In Argentina and Uruguay, yerba refers exclusively to the yerba mate plant.
 Yerba mate, therefore, literally means the 'gourd herb'; i.e., the herb one drinks from a gourd.

 The Portuguese name for the plant is pronounced /pt/ or /pt/ in the areas of traditional consumption.
 The drinks are usually called chimarrão /pt/ (hot; traditionally served in a gourd), tereré /pt/ (cold; traditionally served in a bull horn), or chá mate /pt/ (hot or cold; lit. 'mate tea', served in cups or glasses).
 While chá mate is made with roasted leaves, the other drinks are made with raw or lightly toasted green leaves, and are very popular in the south and center-west of the country.
 Most people, colloquially, call both the plant and the beverage by the word mate.

 In English, both the spellings mate and maté are used to refer to the plant or the beverage.
 The acute accent over the final '-e' was likely added by analogy with words of French origin like café, not to mark stress but to indicate that the '-e' is not silent as it is in the English word mate (partner or friend); indeed French also uses the spelling maté with an accent.
 In Spanish, the spelling maté is an unrelated word meaning 'I killed', a conjugation of the verb matar.